Octavius-Dante/Arthelais/ex_7/Readme.md

 > Any Ui element is referred to will be inherited from a class library

 > [!IMPORTANT]
-> Ui element can be accessed and operted using its own library method or its base class library method
+> Ui element can be accessed and operated using its own library method or its base class library method

 > [!IMPORTANT]
 > Example button class will have click action -- but button's base class will have further properties even that can be used (placeAt in above code sample)